top of page

 IMG_9668.JPG

 "Holding Space" is a training village designed to prepare healing professionals, facilitators, therapists, death doulas, and compassionate individuals with the skills and experience for offering 1-on-1 emotional support.
-Whether you are an established practitioner or simply know that holding space is your soul’s calling, you’ll leave with a variety of counseling tools and approaches to hold compassionate, effective, and empathetic space for others.
+Whether you are an established practitioner or simply know that holding space is your soul’s calling, you’ll leave with a variety of tools and approaches to hold compassionate, effective, and empathetic space for others.

 Participants can expect to gain: proficiency in empathetic listening, tools for role-playing, and techniques (as well as songs!) for emotional discharge.
 Because we will be working with each other, participants will also receive abundant space for their own healing, release, and transformation.

-For the sake of intimacy, focus, and safety, the training is limited in number of participants, and will likely sell out quickly.
-Limited Accessibility Scholarships (for BIPOC and need-based individuals) are currently available.
-All interested participants must complete an application and interview to be considered for a spot in this training:
+For the sake of intimacy, focus, and safety, the training is limited to 20 participants and will likely sell out quickly.
+A few need-based scholarships are currently available; message us for more info.

 Additional information: